How to Turn the Risks of Options Trading to Your Advantage

 Your Enemy Becomes Your Friend

-There are a number of option trading strategies which allow you to do this, such as credit spreads, butterfly spreads, iron condors, ratio spreads and covered calls.
+There are a number of option trading strategies that allow you to do this, such as credit spreads, butterfly spreads, iron condors, ratio spreads, and covered calls.
 We describe these in more detail on other pages at this site.
 Feel free to browse around and discover the many ways you can use ‘short’ options to reduce the risks of options trading.

 Range Trading Strategies